kontainapp/guide/docs/gettingstarted/kkm.md

-import TOCInline from '@theme/TOCInline';

-<TOCInline toc={toc} />;

 # KKM
-Kontain runs on Local, Azure, Google Cloud, and AWS Linux instances supporting “nested virtualization”, i.e. with KVM enabled.
+Kontain runs on Local, Azure, Google Cloud, and AWS Linux instances supporting “nested virtualization”, i.e. with KVM enabled (KM), or by using a Software Virtualization Module (KKM).

 ![Kontain System Diagram](https://raw.githubusercontent.com/kontainapp/km/master/docs/images/kontain-system-diagram.jpg)

-# Overview
+## Overview
 Containerization tools and processes provide the foundation for deploying today’s cloud-native software applications, but containers are far from perfect for many modern workloads.
 For example, workloads that require very strong security isolation take on additional risk if they are run as containers on shared OS kernels.
 Some workloads need to scale up—then scale down to zero—much quicker, more easily, and more cost-effectively than is possible using standard containers.

 Kontain leverages existing container workflows, development tools, and processes, but builds containers with special characteristics: